Rosario Review (2025)

-Set between 1999 and the present day, Rosario explores the life of its titular character, beginning with her 13th birthday, where the vibrant celebration masks the tensions and grief lurking within her immigrant household.
+Set between 1999 and the present day, Rosario is a moody, uneven horror debut, that begins with Rosario's 13th birthday, where the celebration masks the tensions and grief lurking within her immigrant household, where her mother is terminally ill, her father is emotionally distant and burdened, and her grandmother Griselda exhibits strange and unsettling behavior.

 As the power fails Rosario begins to uncover family secrets, some supernatural, others all too human, that force her to reckon with her past, with the film using familiar horror tropes you have seen many times before.